Santa Cruz River (Arizona): Hydrography

 Most of the Santa Cruz River is usually a dry riverbed, unless the area receives significant rainfall.
 This was not always the case, but a combination of human errors and natural catastrophes in the late nineteenth century led to the decline of the Santa Cruz.
 Prior to this, water flowed perennially in a number of places, including along nine stretches in the Tucson area, and the river's banks were lined with cottonwood and mesquite bosques.
-Although there is some disagreement among historians and hydrologists as to what the biggest causes of the river's decline was, contributing human factors included overgrazing, excessive pumping of groundwater for agricultural irrigation and industry, and the construction of dams and ditches.
+Although there is some disagreement among historians and hydrologists as to what the biggest causes of the river's decline were, contributing human factors included overgrazing, excessive pumping of groundwater for agricultural irrigation and industry, and the construction of dams and ditches.
 In the mid-20th century, the river's stretch through Tucson dried up completely.

 The city of Nogales, Sonora, has been releasing treated sewage into the Santa Cruz River since 1951.
 This has resulted in the revival of approximately 9 mi of riverbank within and north of the city of Nogales, Arizona.

 In recent years, due to water conservation efforts and restoration projects, perennial flows have returned to a few parts of the Santa Cruz River in greater Tucson.
 In June 2019, the city of Tucson began releasing treated wastewater daily into the Santa Cruz River bed near West Silverlake Road as part of the Santa Cruz River Heritage Project.
 This has resulted in renewed perennial flow in an approximately 1 mi stretch near downtown Tucson.
 Further upstream, perennial flows returned to a half-mile stretch of the river through the San Xavier Indian Reservation of the Tohono Oʼodham Nation in 2019 as a result of reduced ground water pumping due to greater availability of water from the Central Arizona Project.
 This has led to the revival of vegetated riparian zones along the river, including areas of cottonwood shoots and seep-willow.
 Further downstream at the Roger Road Waste Water Treatment Plant has been releasing treated wastewater, which extends the perennial flow of the river for approximately 46 mi.